 Field-Cured vs. Standard-Cured Cylinders: How They Affect Concrete Performance

 ASTM C31 is the standard that defines two different concrete curing conditions, standard curing and field curing.
-It is the standard that dictates the procedures for making and curing test cylinders and can become a problem when an engineer or purchaser argues that field-cured test cylinders must be the basis of acceptance for a project.
+This standard dictates the procedures for making and curing test cylinders.
+At the same time, it can become a problem when an engineer or purchaser argues that field-cured test cylinders must be the basis of acceptance for a project and concrete field performance.

 ASTM C31 section 10.1 defines standard curing as a condition that “involves subjecting the specimens to standard temperature and humidity conditions.”
 According to ASTM C511, these test specimens are generally stored in curing tanks or rooms at 23.0 ± 2°C and at a relative humidity (RH) greater than 95%.
-The results from standard-cured concrete break tests are primarily used for quality control and concrete acceptance while ensuring an adequate concrete strength measurement.
+The results from standard-cured concrete break tests are primarily used for quality control and concrete acceptance.
+They also ensure an adequate concrete strength measurement.

 In many cases, engineers have encountered discrepancies between the two testing methods.
-For example, one technician in a testing laboratory was testing high-strength field-cured and standard-cured specimens for quality assurance found that the field-cured specimens of a high concrete strength measurement were consistently breaking at 25-35% lower strengths than the standard-cured cylinders.
+For example, when testing high-strength field-cured and standard-cured specimens for quality assurance, a technician found that the field-cured specimens of a high concrete strength measurement were consistently breaking at 25-35% lower strengths than the standard-cured cylinders.

 While it is assumed that the technician had been using testing procedures that were appropriate for the type of high-strength concrete they were using, typical high-strength concrete mixtures will include one or more supplementary cementitious materials and have a very low water-cementitious materials ratio (w/c).